aloverso/anneloverso.com/_pages/about.md

 # About me

-Currently, Software Engineering Innovation Fellow at [[New Jersey Office of Innovation]]
+Currently, Software Engineering Innovation Fellow at the [[New Jersey Office of Innovation]]

 Formerly, Senior Software Engineer at [[VMware Pivotal Labs]]